ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 builds on the Arrow ecosystem to enable operations on spatial data in a common memory format.
 Pretty cool!

+## Why you should care

+It turns out that copying and format shifting data can really eat into your processing times.
+Arrow helps you sidestep that by reducing the amount of both you'll need to do, and by worknig on data in groups.

-## How the heck do I use it?
+## How the heck to use it?

+Arrow is mostly hidden from view beneath other libraries.
+So most of the time, especially if you're writing in a very high level language like Python, you won't even see it.

+But if you're writing something at a slightly lower level, it's something you may have to touch for critical sections.
 The [DuckDB crate](https://docs.rs/duckdb/latest/duckdb/)
 includes an [Arrow API](https://docs.rs/duckdb/latest/duckdb/struct.Statement.html#method.query_arrow) which will give you an iterator over `RecordBatch`es.
+This is pretty convenient, since you can use DuckDB to gather all your data and just consume the stream of batches!

+So, how do we work with `RecordBatch`es?
 The Arrow ecosystem, like Parquet, takes a lot of work to understand, and using the low-level libraries directly is difficult.
-But after discovering what I could do with DuckDB,
-I finally had enough motivation to properly figure out how to use Arrow.
+Even as a seasoned Rustacean, I found the docs rather obtuse.

 After some searching, I finally found [`serde_arrow`](https://docs.rs/serde_arrow/).
 It builds on the `serde` ecosystem with easy-to-use methods that operate on `RecordBatch`es.
 Finally; something I can use!

-I was initilaly worried about how performant it would be, but the rotation from columns to rows turns out to be a pretty performant operation over large batches!
+I was initilaly worried about how performant the shift from columns to rows + any (minimal) `serde` overhead would be, but this turned out to not be an issue.

-Here's how it looks:
+Here's how the code looks:

 ```rust
 serde_arrow::from_record_batch::<Vec<FoursquarePlaceRecord>>(&batch)